Product Review

 Incredibly packable

-Rolls flat to about the size of a folded scarf.
-Takes up a fraction of the space of traditional pillows—a huge win for carry-on packers.
+Folds flat to about the size of a folded scarf.
+Takes up a fraction of the space of traditional pillows—a massive win for carry-on packers.

 Height adjustable (Plus version)